vespa-engine/documentation/en/nearest-neighbor-search.md

 The above JSON formatted data can be fed to Vespa using any of the [Vespa feeding apis](reads-and-writes.html#api-and-utilities).

-## Querying product data
+## Querying using nearestNeighbor query operator
 To query the product dataset one uses the [nearestNeighbor](reference/query-language-reference.html#nearestneighbor) query operator.
 The operator expects two arguments; the document tensor field which is searched and the input query tensor name.

-The `targetHits` query annotation specifies the the number of results that one wants to expose to `first-phase` ranking. `targetHits` is a required parameter and the query will fail if not specified.
+The `targetHits` query annotation specifies the the number of results that one wants to expose to `first-phase` ranking per node involved in the query. `targetHits` is a required parameter and the query will fail if not specified.
-The `targetHits` is a lower bound per node, and with exact search more hits are exposed to `first-phase` ranking.
+The `targetHits` is a lower bound per node, and with exact search more hits than `targetHits` are exposed to `first-phase` ranking.

 The query tensor is sent as a query tensor input and the query tensor name is referenced in second argument of the nearest neighbor search operator.

-### Related Products using Image Similarity
-In this example, the `nearestNeighbor` query operator is used to recommend similar products based on image similarity.
+In the following example, the `nearestNeighbor` query operator is used to recommend similar products based on image similarity.
 For a given image (e.g. a product image shown in the product search result page) one can find products which have a similar product image.